snotskie/ttrpg/md/index.md

 1. **Note the Success/Victory Gap:** Make note of how much higher the character needs to roll to achieve their goals: to succeed the Check or win the Contest (described below) with at least a certain outcome size (also described below).
 This amount is the "success/victory gap."
 2. **Pay Help Cost:** Once per roll, whether your own or another character's, when your character could reasonably assist with the action and is not currently engaged in another action, you may attempt to Help by spending Ⓧ, where $X$ is the success/victory gap.
 3. **Attempt Help:** Then, the character you Helped performs their roll again.
-If the new roll is higher than their current roll, their roll takes the new value or the value they were originally trying to reach, whichever is lower.
+If the new roll is higher than their position roll, their roll takes the new value or the value they were originally trying to reach, whichever is lower.
 4. **Additional Help:** The Help gained above can lower the success/victory gap, reducing the cost to Help the character further, if there are additional characters nearby who have not Helped them yet and are willing to pay the cost.

 ### Receiving Situational Aid